 Our principal aims are to protect and improve the environment, and to promote sustainable development.
-We play a central part in delivering the environmental priorities of central government and the Welsh Government through our functions and roles.
+We play a central part in delivering the environmental priorities of central government through our functions and roles.

 Finding effective ways to manage flood risk is a big part of our role.
-To do this we work closely with a wide range of partners including government, business, local authorities, other agencies, civil society groups and the local communities.
+To do this we work closely with a wide range of partners including Government, businesses, local authorities, other agencies, civil society groups and the local communities.